 - a.
 Written Grievance.
 A student may file a written grievance: - i. if an informal resolution is unsuccessful, provided the written grievance is filed within ten (10) business days of the date the Intake Dean advises the Grievant and the Subject that no further efforts will be made at the informal stage; or - ii. to appeal a departmental grievance decision, provided the written grievance is filed within ten (10) business days of the date of the departmental grievance decision being appealed. - b.
 Content and Submission of Grievance.
-The written grievance should include at least the following: - i. a statement by the student summarizing the concern(s) - ii. the name(s) of the University faculty, staff or administrators involved - iii. the date(s) of the alleged incident(s) - iv. a statement concerning what outcome or action the student would like to see result from the grievance c.
+The written grievance should include at least the following: - i. a statement by the student summarizing the concern(s) - ii. the name(s) of the University faculty, staff or administrators involved c.
 Handling.
 Once a written grievance has been submitted and reviewed, the Intake Dean will contact the student to arrange a meeting to discuss it.
 The Intake Dean will review the written grievance and supporting documentation provided by the Grievant and may conduct further inquiries and/or solicit additional information as warranted.
 The Intake Dean may also facilitate additional discussions between the Parties to try to resolve the matter at the administrative level.